Start planning your trip

 Outdoor ice skating rinks in Japan pop up in Tokyo, Osaka, and other major metropolitan areas annually, lasting from around December to February.
 The rinks often light up at night or feature special art and music.
 Rental skates are available as well (usually an additional fee).
 While these temporary rinks tend to be small, they are fun to visit with friends for light skating to get into a festive mood.
 In Tokyo, Tokyo SkyTree and Roppongi have popular ice skating rinks.
 Yokohama's Red Brick Warehouse also opens a rink.

 In Osaka, there is ice skating right in front of JR Osaka Station, near the Grand Front Building.
-Ice skating this winter is from November 23, 2019, to February 24, 2020.
+Ice skating this winter is yet to be announced, however last year the rink was open from November 24, 2023, to February 25, 2024.

 4. Explore Japan's Mysterious Snowscapes